jlevy/kash/README.md

 - `files` lists files in one or more paths, with sorting, filtering, and grouping.

 - `workspace` to show or select or create a new workspace.
-  Initially you work in the global workspace but for more real work you'll want to create a workspace, which is a directory to hold the files you are working with.
+  Initially you work in the "global_ws" workspace but for more real work you'll want to create a workspace, which is a directory to hold the files you are working with.

 - `select` shows or sets selections, which are the set of files the next command will